-Lizards of the genus Cryptoblepharus are widely distributed in the Pacific and the Indian Ocean regions.
-In recent years, the taxonomic consensus has recognized that the Ogasawara snake-eyed skink (C. nigropunctatus) of the genus's northernmost distribution, is not only a distinct but an endemic species (Horner, 2007; Hikida, 2007).
+Lizards of the genus Cryptoblepharus are widely-distributed in the Pacific and the Indian Ocean regions.
+In recent years, the taxonomic consensus has recognized that the the Ogasawara snake-eyed skink (C. nigropunctatus) of the genus's northernmost distribution, is not only a distinct but an endemic species (Horner, 2007; Hikita, 2007).
 Furthermore, recent genetic analyses have confirmed that this species is genetically diversified even within the Ogasawara Islands (Hayashi et al., 2009).
-That is, there are major genetic variations among the populations of Mukojima, Chichijima and Hahajima Island Groups.
-Within Kazan Island Group, the population living on Minami-iwoto is genetically different from that on Kita-iwoto, but is closely related to the populations in the Hahajima Island Group, while the population on

-Kita-iwoto is genetically close to the populations in the Chichijima Island Group (Hayashi et al., 2009).
+That is, there are major genetic variations between the population of Chichijima Island Group and that of Hahajima Island Group.
+At the same time, it has been shown that among the populations distributed throughout the Kazan Island Group, populations living on Minami-iwoto are genetically different from populations on Kita-iwoto, but are closely related to the populations in the Hahajima Island Group, while populations on Kita-iwoto have a number of genes similar to those of populations in the Chichijima Island Group (Hayashi et al., 2009).

-As for the Micronesian gecko, an arboreal lizard seen wildely across the island regions of the Western Pacific including the Marianas and the Chuuk Islands, occurs only on Minami-torishima and Minami-iwoto in the Ogasawara Islands; none are present on the other islands to the north (Sengoku et al., 1996).
+As for the Micronesian gecko, an arboreal lizard seen throughout island regions including the Western Pacific (such as the Marianas and the Chuuk Islands), occurs only on Minami-torishima and Minami-iwoto in the Ogasawara Islands; none are present on the other islands to the north (Sengoku et al., 1996).

-The biogeographical patterns of these two lizard species are important examples showing that terrestrial fauna in the Ogasawara Islands is formed as a result of the interaction among multiple conditions such as unstable and complex seasonal ocean currents (Asami, 1970a), and the sequence of islands' formation (Asami, 1970b; Yamashita 2004).
+These two lizard species are important examples of terrestrial fauna development in the Ogasawara Islands, resulting from the interaction of multiple conditions such as unstable and complex seasonal ocean currents (Asami, 1970a), and the sequence of islands' formation (Asami, 1970b; Yamashita 2004).